 NOTE 3: IETF RFC 8101 [20] defines the namespaces mcpttp and mcpttq, which are used for all MC services, including MCVideo.

+NOTE 4: The values used for the "emergency-resource-priority", "imminent-peril-resource-priority" and "normal-resource-priority" elements need to be carefully agreed to by the MCVideo operator and the network operator.